 Students are also required to purchase several items in order to work on set safely and responsibly.
-A list of these tools (such as leather palm work gloves, a crescent wrench, Swiss army knife, etc.) is available at this link:
+A list of these tools is available at this link:

 All of these items are available for purchase in the Winston-Salem area, but we recommend you buy these essential tools of the filmmaking trade in advance.